How Expert Rankings Work

 Radical transparency can be useful, but a fully exposed scoring formula would make the system easier to exploit.
 Trust products fail when users can reverse-engineer every weight and threshold.
 For that reason, we share principles and input categories publicly while keeping some internal thresholds, weighting logic, and abuse heuristics private.

-Proof Review Philosophy
+Results Review Philosophy

 Some submissions may be accepted for internal context but not shown publicly.
-Some may be rejected or deprioritized if they are ambiguous, easily fabricated, or disconnected from the operator's actual offers or niche positioning.
+Some may be rejected or deprioritized if they are ambiguous, easily fabricated, or disconnected from the expert's actual offers or niche positioning.

 Testimonial Handling

 Testimonials are valuable when they are attributable, contextual, and believable.
-We review signals around the submission flow, identity linkage, wording quality, duplication, incentive patterns, and whether the testimonial fits the known profile of the operator and offer.
+We review signals around the submission flow, identity linkage, wording quality, duplication, incentive patterns, and whether the testimonial fits the known profile of the expert and offer.

 Anonymous or privacy-sensitive testimonials may still help the trust model, but they are typically reviewed with more caution because public readers have less context to evaluate them on their own.